 Athens and Sparta dominated the Greek mainland during that period and led the Greeks to two glorious victories against the Persians.
 One in Marathon in 490 BC and a second one in Thermopylae (immortalized by the movie 300), Salamis and Plataea a decade later.
 This is the time when the Parthenon was built on the Acropolis of Athens (construction completed in 438 BC) and Athens experienced a “golden age”.
-This is when a long list of well known philosophers, playwrights and artists lived and worked in Athens (such as Aeschylus, Sophocles, Euripides, Phedias, Socrates, Plato, Aristotle etc.
+This is when a long list of well-known philosophers, playwrights, and artists lived and worked in Athens (such as Aeschylus, Sophocles, Euripides, Pheidias, Socrates, Plato, Aristotle, etc.